Smithsonian Institution builds AI trial to capture biodiversity data from historic research

 biodiversity icon

-Integrating AI data derivatives with long-term biodiversity infrastructure
+Integrating Al data derivatives with long-term biodiversity infrastructure

-built using IIIF and WADM the InvenioRDM repository platform enables seamless connection with GBIF and GNA-to-GBIF—and guarantees preservation of investment
+integratingIIIFandWC3annotation the InvenioRDM repository enables seamless connection with GBIF and GNA, and guarantees long-term access and protection of investment

 biodiversity icon